BenedettaValpreda/PS_Matching/README.md

 2. PS Maching combined with DiD
 3. PS Matching on background characteristics and baseline outcome levels.

-We perform this procedure multiple times (MC simulations) and for each method we compute the mean among all the estimated impacts.Finally, we compare the final results and we draw our conclusions.
+We perform this procedure multiple times (MC simulations) and for each method we compute the mean among all the estimated impacts.
+Finally, we compare the final results and we draw our conclusions.

 In this project, the key variables are the following ones:
 * female: binary variable that equals 1 for females and 0 for males